Scottish Health Secretary backs move to pause prescription of puberty blockers

 NHSGGC covers Scotland’s only gender clinic for under-18s while NHS Lothian provides care to those aged 17 and over at its Chalmers gender identity clinic.

-Neil Gray said it was right for the decision to be made by clinicians rather than politicians, adding that the Government and boards are considering the recommendations of the Cass Review.
+Scottish Health Secretary Neil Gray said it was right for the decision to be made by clinicians rather than politicians, adding the Government and boards are considering the recommendations of the Cass Review.

 “The Scottish Government welcomes the joint statement from NHS Greater Glasgow and Clyde and NHS Lothian confirming their change in clinical policy on prescribing puberty hormone suppressants and cross-sex hormone medication to young people,” he said.